fbpx

 Now, related to lunches is another fantastic money-saving tip.

-Before you head to the shelf and grab the first package you find, check out the discounted day-olds tucked away in the corner of your grocery store or local bakery.
+Before you head to the shelf and grab the first package you see, check out the discounted day-olds tucked away in the corner of your grocery store or local bakery.

 Photo of baked goods.

-Some of my colleagues tease me for it, but I have no problem eating foods that are past their "best before" date.
-I think they're a farce to get people to spend more, if I'm honest! 😂
+Some colleagues tease me for it, but I have no problem eating foods past their “best before” date.
+I think they’re a farce to get people to spend more if I’m honest! 😂

 You can often save as much as 50% or more off of the regular prices, and you’ll find that the quality is pretty darn close to the fresh options.